-A lot of beekeepers have stalls at farmers markets.
+A lot of beekeepers have stalls at farmers' markets.
 Consumers can be reasonably safe buying from this source.

-There are some ways in which consumers can protect themselves.
+There are some other ways in which consumers can protect themselves.
 Daily Health Post offers a few tips:

 - “Put a small drop of your honey on your thumb.
 If it spreads it is not pure since pure honey will stay in one place.